theolivenbaum/resin/README.md

 	body:morph*

-Greater than:
+A greater-than query term separates the key and the value with a `>`:

 	created_date>2017-07-15

-Less than:
+A greater-than query term separates the key and the value with a `<`:

 	created_date>2017-07-15

-Range:
+A range query:

 	created_date<2017-07-15+created_date>2017-07-15

+Same query re-ordered:

+	created_date>2017-07-15+created_date<2017-07-15

-When Resin is subjected to a fuzzy, prefix or range query it expands the query to include all terms that exists in the corpus and that lives within the boundaries as specified by the prefix, fuzzy or range operators.
+When Resin is subjected to a fuzzy, prefix or range query it expands the query to include all terms that exists in the corpus and that lives within the boundaries as specified by the prefix, fuzzy or range operators (`* ~ < >`).

 ### Query execution plan